by Bill Hoffman

 After the trail from hell, Tim and I took another quick break at an aid station, then climbed a long dirt road.
 In the shade it was still cool from the night, but the sky was blue and the sun was hot.
 I was starting to think overheating would be in my future.
 After the dirt road, the trail enters what is called the cardiac needle section of trail.
 This is a beautiful section of pine needle covered trail traversing one after another small peak meaning that you are basically either going up or down.

 By the time we made it back to the aid station I was overheated and a bit dehydrated.
-On the bright side there only about 12 miles left, however, there were 12 miles left!
+On the bright side there were only about 12 miles left, however, there were 12 miles left!

 Tim did his best to coax me along, but I was struggling to gain any momentum and it was more of a slow march forward than a run.
 There were really interesting tree stumps and logs all over the woods that began to take on interesting shapes in my mind.
 I looked at one and saw an old lady holding a plastic grocery bag.
 I knew that could not be what it was but could not unsee it.
 Think of one of those pictures that is both an old lady and a young lady and your mind gets fixed on one making it hard to see the other.
 It was both a tree stump and some logs and an old lady, but my mind wanted to see the lady.